kapistelijaKrisu/FullstackForum/doc/plan.md

 ### priority
 - cleaner validator, controller functions are too long
+- test failing auth and see how auth works
+- frontend error msg are not correct if server fails
 - postcount,name..other details to category
 - paging
 - delete posts (comments with them as well)